knative/docs/docs/versioned/install/installing-kourier.md

 ## Supported Kourier versions

-You can view the latest tested Kourier version on the [Kourier releases page](https://github.com/knative-extensions/net-kourier/releases).
+You can access the latest tested Kourier version on the [Kourier releases page](https://github.com/knative-extensions/net-kourier/releases).

 ## Installing Kourier